jmcanterafonseca/dataModels/Environment/NoiseLevelObserved/doc/spec.md

     + Normative References: [https://schema.org/description]
     + Optional

-+ `dateObserved` : The date and time of this observation in ISO8601 UTC format.
++ `dateObserved` : The date and time of this observation represented by an ISO8601 interval.
-It can be represented by an specific time instant or by an ISO8601 interval.
 As a workaround for the lack of support of Orion Context Broker for datetime intervals, it can be used two separate attributes: `dateObservedFrom`, `dateObservedTo`.
     + Attribute type: [DateTime](https://schema.org/DateTime) or an ISO8601 interval represented as [Text](https://schema.org/Text).
     + Optional